lxde/lxde.github.io/join.md

   <li><a href="https://sourceforge.net/projects/pcmanfm/" class="button">PCManFM Sourceforge Project</a></li>
 </ul>

-Also, if you use IRC, you can also join the chatroom at `irc://irc.oftc.net#lxde`.
+Also, if you use IRC, you can join the chatroom at `irc://irc.oftc.net#lxde`.

 #### Become a LXDE Designer